 - The 15-year vs. 30-year trade-off: lower total interest vs. lower monthly payment — depends on your cash flow

-- Use the Mortgage Calculator to instantly calculate your payment for any scenario
+- Use the Mortgage Calculator to create a planning estimate for your own assumptions

 This article is for informational purposes only and does not constitute financial advice.
 Please consult a qualified financial advisor or mortgage professional before making home buying decisions.